shubheksha/readings/content/papers/VR Revisited.md

 +++
-title = "Viewstamped Replication Revisited" description = "TThis article will distill the contents of the academic paper Viewstamped Replication Revisited by Barbara Liskov and James Cowling. " tags = [
+title = "Viewstamped Replication Revisited" description = "This article will distill the contents of the academic paper Viewstamped Replication Revisited by Barbara Liskov and James Cowling. " tags = [
     "consensus",
     "replication",